ska-sa/katgpucbf/src/katgpucbf/xbgpu/_katxgpu/README.md

 ### 2.3 Chunk and heap coordination and management

-The SPEAD2 stream creates its own thread pools which manages the internals of the SPEAD2 transports and heap assembly.
+The SPEAD2 stream creates its own thread pool to manage the internals of the SPEAD2 transport and heap assembly.
-Tracing through these threads is a time consuming process and is not necessary to understand the katxgpu receiver.
+Tracing through these threads is a time-consuming process and is not necessary to understand the katxgpu receiver.
 The SPEAD2 stream interacts with the main program using callback functions.
 When the first packet in a heap is received, the SPEAD2 stream calls the `katxgpu::recv::allocator::allocate()` function.
 When the last packet is received, the SPEAD2 stream calls the `katxgpu::recv::stream::heap_ready()` function.
 Both of these functions eventually call the